 Fly instead of taking the bus.
 It's amazing what skipping a 24-hour trip with chickens on your lap can do for morale.
-Or take the train.
+Or take the train, especially if you're in Europe.
 Cycle.
 Rent a car.
 Whatever it is, do it differently!

 15. Not quite a Michelin star but - splurge

 If you can afford it, this is one of the most effective burnout banishing strategies.
 Take yourself out to a nice restaurant.
 Concerned about eating out alone?
 These solo dining tips will turn that challenge into fun.
 When I was backpacking across Africa and staying in mud huts (or worse), I would spend one Saturday night in a luxury hotel every month, sometimes at the cost of my entire month's accommodation budget.
 No matter.
 That pressurized hot shower and the Sunday breakfast buffet chased away every shred of misery I might have been carrying around.
 And you'll be obsessed with dreams of pancakes and scrambled eggs and fresh fruit and maple syrup for days beforehand.

 16. Pamper yourself

 Get your hair done.
 Different countries have different approaches to hair washing - in Burma I had a one-hour head massage as part of the service.
 Believe me, I saw the world differently when I left.
 If you have access to a bathtub, have a bubble bath.
 You don't?
 This may be a good time to try couchsurfing if you never have - just make sure they have a tub!

 Your feelings may come from something other than travel.
 Maybe you're worried about finding work when you get home, or how you'll be welcomed by whomever you left behind.
 Try not to over-think.
 Stay in the moment and try to savor the details of your surroundings.
 The grain of that granite sculpture.
 The curve of that cherub's wing.
 The texture of the tajine.
 Focus on where you're at, not on where you want to be.